AJNatsu/TransformerEN-JA_Translation/README.md

-# TransformerEN-JA_Translation
-# English to Japanese Translation Model
+# English to Japanese Transformer Translation Model

 This project contains a model capable of translating text from English to Japanese.
 It uses a deep learning approach to learn the translation mappings between the two languages.